 To help you to plan and put together your portfolio, please see the Fellowship Work-Based Learning Handbook along with our Week-by-Week Guidance and Examples.
 They set weekly goals to assist you in building your portfolio, offers guidance on the types of examples that we are looking for you to provide and explains a bit more about each outcome including whether you have to give one example or two examples.

 Once you have met the qualifying employment requirements and have completed the portfolio, you can submit your portfolio for assessment, together with your Fellowship via Work-Based Learning Application Form and the fee.

 As you are applying to be a qualified lawyer, we will ask you some questions about your background, through a statement of prior conduct on the application form.
 As a qualified lawyer, the Rehabilitation of Offenders Act 1974 does not apply, and you must declare additional information about convictions that would otherwise be treated as spent.
 You may be asked to complete a standard DBS check.

-We hope you are satisfied by the decision you have received.
-However, if you are unhappy with the decision you can appeal.
+We hope you are satisfied by the decision you receive, however if you are unhappy with the decision, you can appeal.
 More information on the appeals process can be found here.